lieselurban/alzheimer_research/README.md

-To view the Folium Map, ....
+To view the Folium Map, copy and paste the Github link into http://nbviewer.org/

 Sources:
 Health Data: